vdaas/vald/docs/user-guides/backup-configuration.md

 ## What is the backup

-Vald's backup function is to save the index information indexed in each Vald Agent pod as file data in Persistent Volume or S3.
+Vald's backup function is to save the index data in each Vald Agent pod as a data file to the Persistent Volume or S3.
 When the Vald Agent pod is restarted for some reason, the index state is restored from the saved index data.

 ## Backup configuration